How to Reduce Bruising and Swelling After Brow Lift

 How do you prevent scarring after brow lift surgery?

-• Here are a few tips to prevent scarring post a brow lift: take care of your incisions, do not pick on your scabs, wear sunscreen while stepping out, use scar removal creams, and gels once your incisions have fully healed.
+Here are a few tips to prevent scarring after a brow lift: take care of your incisions, do not pick on your scabs, wear sunscreen while stepping out, and use scar removal creams and gels once your incisions have fully healed.

 Is bruising and swelling normal after surgery?

-• Yes, both bruising and swelling are a very normal part of the recovery process post any kind of surgery.
+Yes, both bruising and swelling are a normal part of the recovery process and are the body’s response to surgery.

 Can I drink coffee after brow lift surgery?